leramorozova/WordSegmentator/README.md

 * [**A scrypt perfoming construction of a NN**](https://github.com/leramorozova/WordSplitter/blob/master/main.py)

-There is a class of neural network, which includes methods of training ang cross validation.
-In addition, there are functions for validating hyperparametres of NN.
+There is a class of neural network, which includes methods of training and cross validation.
+In addition, there are functions for validation of NN hyperparametres.

 * [**A scrypt perfoming plot visualisation**](https://github.com/leramorozova/WordSplitter/blob/master/plotting.py)

-That was used while searching of optimal hyperparametres for NN.
+The one was used while searching optimal hyperparametres for NN.

 * [**A collection of plots**](https://github.com/leramorozova/WordSplitter/tree/master/plots)